God and Trump: Does the Lord approve of his administration?

 Trump’s administration

-Let’s examine the top officials in Trump’s White House to see where they stand with God:
+Next, let’s examine the top officials in Trump’s White House to see where they stand with God:

-Vice President J.D.
+• Vice President J.D.
 Vance, Secretary of State Marco Rubio, Press Secretary Karoline Leavitt, and HHS Secretary Robert F. Kennedy Jr. are Roman Catholics.
-As some of Trump’s Christian supporters would acknowledge, Roman Catholicism teaches a false gospel of works meriting eternal life and idolizes Mary as the “queen of heaven,” among other heresies.
+As some of Trump’s Christian supporters would agree, Roman Catholicism teaches a false gospel of works meriting eternal life and idolizes Mary as the “queen of heaven,” among other heresies.
 On top of that, RFK Jr. comes from the liberal Catholicism of the Kennedy family; more on him further down.

-Attorney General Pam Bondi’s religion, if any, is not publicly known.
+• Attorney General Pam Bondi’s religion, if any, is not publicly known.

-Defense Secretary Pete Hegseth is a member of a church that belongs to the Communion of Reformed Evangelical Churches, which was co-founded by pastor Doug Wilson, of Moscow, Idaho.
+• Defense Secretary Pete Hegseth is a member of a church that belongs to the Communion of Reformed Evangelical Churches, which was co-founded by pastor Doug Wilson, of Moscow, Idaho.
 Wilson appeared at the Pentagon in February 2026.
-See this website for a litany of Wilson’s troubling theology and other statements.
+See this website for a litany of Wilson’s problematic theology and other troubling statements.
 Hegseth’s Christian nationalism is symbolized by a large Jerusalem cross, used in the Crusades, tattooed on his chest.

 Between White and the Catholics, this Trump administration may be the pinnacle of false Christianity in America, considering they claim to represent and defend the faith with conservative Christian support.
 Through White, the hypercharismatic New Apostolic Reformation has the most access to power it’s ever had.
 That’s in addition to outright paganism being celebrated at the president’s desk.